 People in Australia need to get certain vaccines at certain ages.
-You can find out about the National Immunisation Program Schedule on the Department of Health website.
+You can find out about the National Immunisation Program Schedule on the Department of Health and Aged Care website.

 Australian Immunisation Handbook

 We also have due and overdue rules for immunisation.
-These are based on the Department of Health’s Australian Immunisation Handbook.
+These are based on the Department of Health and Aged Care’s Australian Immunisation Handbook.
 The handbook provides clinical advice for the safest and most effective use of vaccines.

 How you set up your access to the AIR depends on how we recognise you as a user.